Lindisfarne, Berwick-upon-Tweed, Northumbria, UK

 - Route description:

-A walk north along the causeway to circumnavigate the dunes at Snook Point followed by an energising section along the windswept beaches of the north of the island.
-Then following a myriad of sandy paths that undulate through the dunes of The Link to access the easy-graded path around the rockier-east coast.
+The circular route around Holy Island Lindisfarne starts at the island’s car park, then immediately heads north along the causeway to circumnavigate the dunes at Snook Point.
+The energising section along the windswept beaches of the north of the island leads to a myriad of sandy paths that undulate through the dunes of The Link to access the easy-graded path around the rockier-east coast.
 Some straightforward route finding will be needed at the south-west tip of the island to reach the beach at The Basin before a steep climb up the bank to find the narrow, low cliff-top path leading back to the main car-park.
+See map below.

 - Getting there: